Bob Seely: Early political career

 In the 2005 general election, Seely stood as the Conservative candidate in Broxtowe, coming second with 37.2% of the vote behind the incumbent Labour MP Nick Palmer.

+Local government career

 In 2013, he was elected for the Central Wight ward on the Isle of Wight Council for the Conservatives, and retained the seat in 2017.
 He resigned as a county Councillor in late 2017, once elected to Parliament.

 Parliamentary career

 First term as MP (2017–2019)

 In the 2017 general election, Seely was elected to Parliament as MP for Isle of Wight with 51.3% of the vote and a majority of 21,069.
 In his maiden speech, Seely called for a better deal for the Isle of Wight from government.

 Seely's first vote as an MP took place on 28 June 2017, where he voted against removing a pay cap for police and fire services.
 This was deemed controversial by some following his comments during his election campaign where he praised the emergency services following the fire at Grenfell Tower.

 On 12 July 2017 Seely established the All Party Parliamentary Group (APPG) for UK Islands, to promote the interests of islands around the UK.
 The APPG aimed to encourage MPs and Peers from all political parties to join together to lobby government for their respective islands.

 In October 2018 BBC News Online reported that Seely had accepted two free overseas trips abroad costing £4,410, which included a trip to Bahrain paid for by its government.

 Also in October 2018, Seely hosted a press conference in parliament, in conjunction with the online investigative journalist website Bellingcat, to announce the identity of the second Skripal assassin suspect.

 Seely was appointed the position of Parliamentary private secretary (PPS) to the Ministerial team at the Department for Environment, Food and Rural Affairs in January 2019.
 On 16 July 2019 Seely resigned from this position following his decision to vote against Government over HS2.

 In February 2018 Seely was elected to sit on the Foreign Affairs Select Committee, whose remit is to examine the expenditure, administration and policy of the Foreign and Commonwealth Office (FCO).

 In July 2018 Seely was elected to the Committees on Arms Export Controls.

 Seely's manifesto, A Vision for the Island, was published a year after he entered parliament, in July 2018.
 In it, Seely set out how he believed that the Isle of Wight should develop over the coming decades, and covers areas such as housing, transport, health and education.

 On 31 May 2019 Seely wrote an article for CapX stating that he was supporting Michael Gove in his bid to become leader of the Conservative Party.